 Overall, SSAA tends to produce the best results when it comes to reducing aliasing.
 Still, as you might have guessed, it delivers a big performance hit that can greatly limit the performance of many GPUs, something that makes it a poor choice for those with weaker or dated graphics cards.

 FXAA, short for “fast approximate anti-aliasing,” was created by Nvidia, and it is probably the best anti-aliasing method for low-end PCs.
 This is because it’s not very demanding on the GPU since it smooths out the 2D image as it appears on-screen rather than taking into account the 3D geometry of the in-game models.

-MLAA, short for “morphological anti-aliasing,” is a type of anti-aliasing that also isn’t very demanding on the hardware because, much like FXAA, it is a post-processing technique that removes “jaggies” from the image by blending pixels and blurring the image.
-However, as you might have guessed, this results in edges being heavily blurred in the game, usually more so than with FXAA.
+MLAA, short for “morphological anti-aliasing,” is a type of anti-aliasing that also isn’t too demanding on the hardware because, much like FXAA, it is a post-processing technique that removes “jaggies” from the image by blending pixels and blurring the image.
+However, as you might have guessed, this results in heavily blurred edges in the game, usually more so than with FXAA.

 Finally, we have DLSS.
 Short for “deep learning super-sampling,” it was developed by Nvidia and can currently work only on their Volta and Turing-based GPUs, as it relies on Tensor cores that have only been implemented in those two architectures so far.